Benefits of soursop

 It’s a heart-shaped fruit with a greenish prickly exterior covering an edible fibrous white flesh with black and brown seeds.

 The flesh has a creamy texture similar to a banana and an aroma like that of a pineapple.
-Its taste has been described as something between strawberries and apple with a citrus touch.
+Its taste has been described as something between strawberries and apples with a citrus touch.

 Soursop is a nutrient-dense fruit with a good amount of fiber and vitamin C, among other nutrients.
 It has also been shown to offer incredible health benefits.